NexPlayer/Android-SDK/advanced.md

 This method determines whether timed text (TTML) in content is displayed automatically or not.

-It corresponds to the tts:displayattribute, and allows certain text to be displayed in timed intervals while other text remains on the screen.
+It corresponds to the tts:display attribute, and allows certain text to be displayed in timed intervals while other text remains on the screen.

 **Returns**